mariocasciaro/scatter/README.md

 After the changes above, as expected, our `app.js` will now print `Hello Earth!`.

 Ok, now it comes the cool part.
-Let's say that we now realize that we are using a too "cold" name for our planet and we want to give her a more poetic "Blue Planet". **There is no need to change the core code of our project!** Just create a new module in the `components` directory:
+Let's say we now realize that we are using a too "cold" name for our planet and we want to give it a more poetic "Blue Planet". **There is no need to change the core code of our project!** Just create a new module in the `components` directory:

 ```javascript